fabriceangerard/frisquet-mqtt/README.md

 # Configuration

-When you know your boiler's network ID, you can use the code in this repository's main.cpp file to modify the following lines :
+When you know your boiler's network ID, you can use the code in this repository's main.cpp file to modify the following lines : reqID needs to be changed based on yours, retreived from the 23 bytes frame (from the satellite), position 3
 ```bash
 11 // Configuration Wifi
 12 const char* ssid = "ssid wifi";  // Mettre votre SSID Wifi